 The nutrition specialists on your cancer care team work will work with you and your family concerning your nutritional needs.
 It is important to not add any supplements without informing / discussing it with your oncologist.
 Some products must be totally avoided during treatment.
 You will be monitored via regular blood tests and if needed supplements may even be given via intravenous line / drip if not orally.

 Q. Can I use traditional medicine to treat my cancer?

 Some of the traditional medicines given will increase side effects such as diarrhea or nausea and should not be used in combination with chemotherapy treatment.
-Remember that any products that you wish to use should be discussed with your Oncologists first for your own safety, and to ensure that it won’t clash with the treatment they offer you.
+Remember that any products that you wish to use should be discussed with your oncologist first for your own safety, and to ensure that it won’t clash with the treatment they offer you.

 Q. Can I still use facial / cosmetic products while on treatment?

 Chemotherapy can cause dry skin.
 It can also cause other skin problems such as a rash, itching, redness, and sensitivity to the sun.
 It is important to keep your skin moisturized.
 Your nails may also peel, become yellow, or cracked.
 Wash your hands regularly and keep your nails clean.
-Discuss this with your Oncologist as some products might interfere with your treatment.
-In general, unfragranced Aqueous cream is a safe product to use with no side effects.
+Discuss this with your oncologist as some products might interfere with your treatment.
+In general, fragrance-free Aqueous cream is a safe product to use with no side effects.